List of Monkey Dust characters: Ivan Dobsky

 Designed and directed by British animation director / illustrator Steve May and voiced by Simon Greenall, Ivan Dobsky is a supposed notorious criminal, known as "the Meat-Safe Murderer", held in custody in the high-security H.M.
 Prison Crowmarsh, and, after its destruction at Ivan's hand at the end of Series 1, New Crowmarsh PLC High Security Prison.
 Despite his repeated protests that he "never done it" and that his confession had been coerced by various methods of police torture and brutality, he was convicted for killing a typist at a meat-safe in 1974 by strangling her with a pair of ladies' pants.
 Dobsky bears more than a passing resemblance to the true case of wrongly convicted Stefan Kiszko.

 Dobsky has the mental age of a four-year-old child, speaks in a soft, flowing Carlisle accent, and generally gives the impression of being a completely harmless simpleton.
 However, the prison warders describe him as the most dangerous man in Western Europe, and keep him in strict confinement, restrained by methods very similar to those used for Hannibal Lecter in Jonathan Demme's film version of The Silence of the Lambs.

 Early episodes depict him being pardoned and released when DNA evidence exonerating him comes to light.
-During his time in custody he has been oblivious to changes taking place in the world outside the prison walls, and thus when he attempts to rejoin society he appears as a throw-back to the 1970s.
+During his time in custody he has been oblivious to changes taking place in the world outside the prison walls, and thus when he attempts to rejoin society he appears as a throwback to the 1970s.
 He joyfully rides out of prison on his space hopper (called "Mr Hoppy") to the music of "Come" by Eddie Warner, only to find things have changed too much for him to understand.
 After deciding he'd rather remain in prison than to face the modern world, he ends up actually committing a murder in order to be reincarcerated.